-Taiyaki (鯛焼き) literally means grilled snapper fish, but it only looks like fish.
-Taiyaki is a sweet (or salty) cake made with dough, water and yeast … It is usually stuffed with sweet red bean paste (azuki) and grilled in a shape shaped like snapper fish.
-Many buy Taiyaki because of its symbolism, as the red snapper fish, symbolizes good luck and fortune.
+Taiyaki (鯛焼き) literally means grilled snapper fish, except that he only looks like a fish.
+The taiyaki is a sweet (or savory) cake made with flour dough, water and yeast… It is usually stuffed with sweet red bean paste (azuki) and grilled in a shape shaped like snapper fish.
+Many buy Taiyaki because of its symbolism, as the red snapper fish symbolizes good luck and fortune.

-Taiyaki is basically a normal fish-shaped pancake or waffle.
+Taiyaki is basically a regular fish-shaped pancake or waffle.
 It is placed on a grid with mold on both sides.
-It is quite similar to those Swiss crepes.
+She is quite similar to those swiss crepes.
 And it is usually grilled until golden.
-It is also similar to imagawayaki, which is a thick, round cake also filled with azuki bean paste or cream.
-This is the famous cupcake that the character Yami from To Love Ru usually eats.
+It is also similar to imagawayaki, which is a thick, round cake also filled with adzuki bean paste or cream.
+This is the famous dumpling that the character Yami from To Love Ru usually eats.

 His first appearance was in 1908, at a candy store called Naniwaya in Azabu, Tokyo.
-Today it can be found anywhere in Japan, but little by little it has lost the luster it used to have.
-It became even more popular after a single (song) was released in Japan in 1975.
-The single with the name of Oyoge!
-Taiyaki-kun tells the story of a taiyaki who got tired of getting in shape and fled to the sea.
+Today it can be found anywhere in Japan, but it has gradually lost the luster it once had.
+It became even more popular after a single (song) was released in Japan in the year 1975.
+The single named Oyoge!
+Taiyaki-kun tells the story of a taiyaki who got tired of staying in shape and fled to the sea.

 You can find taiyaki not just from sweet beans, but from chocolate, cream, cheese, green tea and others.
-The reality is that it provides endless possibilities just like the pancake.
-They even invented ice cream, and there are also savory flavors filled with meat and chicken.
-It is considered street and festival food, but can be found in markets and food courts.
+The reality is that it offers infinite possibilities just like the pancake.
+They have even invented ice cream, and there are also savory flavors filled with meat and chicken.
+He is considered a Street food it's from festivals, but can be found in markets and food courts.
 They usually cost around 100 to 300 yen each.
-The size depends on where you buy it, but it is usually about 15 cm.
+The size depends on where you buy it, but it is usually around 15 cm.

 - 2 cups of wheat flour;

-- 2 eggs; (there are recipes without eggs);
+- 2 eggs; (there are recipes without egg);

 - 5 tablespoons of sugar;